jlu5/SupyPlugins/README.md

 - Simple plugin that allows Supybot to oper up on configured networks, automatically (on connect) and manually.

 ##### PassGen
-- Generates passwords on the fly!
+- Generates random passwords on the fly!

+##### PkgList
+- Fetches package information from Debian and Ubuntu's websites.

 ##### Randomness
 - Random commands for my own personal use; you probably don't want this